Changissnz/nu_merchant_principal/README.md

-involved in the adversary's vulnerability exploit should have deceptive members completely distinct from executive members, so as to avoid the risk of the adversary correctly guessing the member associated with its current step centering around a variable in the group's configuration, in their procedure to inflict loss onto the group.
+involved in the adversary's vulnerability exploit should have deceptive members completely distinct from executive members, so as to avoid the risk of the adversary correctly guessing the member associated with their current step centering around a variable of the group's configuration, in their procedure to inflict loss onto the group.